NotIlya4/NotIlya.Extensions/README.md

 # NotIlya.Extensions
+⚠️ **Deprecated**.
+I decided to separate extensions to dedicated nuget packages.

 This is a pack of my extensions that I grew tired of copying from one project to another.
 Its not tied to any specific topic there are extensions for different cases.
 Currently readme isn't ready I will add description to each extension method later.

 ## Instalation